Abdimitalib/phase-1-tasklister-mini-project/README.md

 - A priority value selected from a [dropdown][] that is used to determine the color of the text in the list (e.g. red for high priority, yellow for medium, green for low)
-  - As an additional challenge, implement a sorting functionality that displays the tasks in ascending or descending order based on priority
+  - As an additional challenge, implement a sorting fu nctionality that displays the tasks in ascending or descending order based on priority
 - An additional input field (e.g. user, duration, date due)
 - Ability to edit tasks